metricshilab/panel-lp-replication/README.md

   panel-lp-replication
 ```

 The container will print a URL containing the token (or the `JUPYTER_TOKEN` you supplied).
 Open that link in a browser to access JupyterLab, then open `applications/replication.ipynb`.
-Set the working directory in the first code cell to `/home/jovyan/work/applications` (or simply remove the `setwd` call) so that the notebook can load the CSV files.

 All required R packages (ggplot2, reshape2, ggpubr) are pre-installed in the image.
 Feel free to adjust the `docker run` command (e.g., mount a different volume or change the exposed port) if needed.